 Finally, the indirect motive is consistent with some of the correlations in combo governance we observe.
 Appendix Table C.1 reports simple correlations between block combo governance levels and neighborhood characteristics.
 We observe more combo governance near high drug value areas (proxied by the value of police drug seizures from 2014-19).
 We also see more governance close to their headquarters-both the combo's and their affiliated razón's.
-There is also more governance when there are more competing combos in the vicinity, in poorer neighborhoods, and in neighborhoods on the higher slopes of the mountainsides.
+There is also more governance when there are more competing combos in the vicinity, in poorer neighborhoods, and in neighborhoods on the higher slopes of the mountainsides-patterns consistent with both the economic development and strategic response mechanisms.
 Of course, none of these are causal relationships, and so we have to take them with caution.
 Rather, the focus of the remainder of this paper is how the presence of state protections services affects combo governance.